josbin-joshy/File-Manager---Terminal-Based/README.md

 # Terminal File Manager

-A simple terminal-based file manager written in C++ using the C++17.
+A simple terminal-based file manager written in C++.

 This project is being built from scratch as a way to learn: